vxj9800/bareMetalRP2040/04_resetHandler/README.md

 ```
 This concludes majority of the basics related to clocks and timing on a &micro;C. You can make a similar change to `defaultHandler` function.
 Now that the system is capable of running at your choice of frequency, let's tackle another task that `resetHandler` is supposed to perform.

-### Copy the initialized global variables
+### Copy the Initialized static and/or global variables
-Another task of `resetHandler` is to copy the `.data` section into the `sram`.
-As discussed in tutorial 1, `.data` section contains the values of the initialized global variables.
+Another task of `resetHandler` is to copy the `.data` section into the SRAM.
+As discussed in tutorial 1, `.data` section contains the values of the initialized static and/or global variables (called initialized variables in the rest of this section).
 Let's make the following changes to `flashBlinky.c`.
 ```C
 ...
 extern void usSleep(uint64_t us);